 Furi is the first stop on the Matterhorn Alpine Crossing from Zermatt to Italy.

 It’s in a lovely position, set amongst the trees and meadows.
-Cattle graze beside charming wooden barns.
-There are several atmospheric restaurants overlooking the meadows.
+Cattle graze beside charming wooden barns and there are several atmospheric restaurants overlooking the meadows.

 The highlight is the nearby 100-metre-long suspension bridge that hangs 90 metres above the Gornerschlucht Gorge.